MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-sales-insights-etl.md

         --parameters "@resourceparameters.json"
     ```

 1. The default password used for ssh access to the clusters is `Thisisapassword1`.
-If you'd like to change the password navigate to `resourcesparameters.json` file and change the password for the `sparksshPassword`, `sparkClusterLoginPassword`, `llapClusterLoginPassword`, `llapsshPassword` parameters.
+If you'd like to change the password navigate to `resourcesparameters.json` file and change the password for the `sparksshPassword`, `sparkClusterLoginPassword`, `llapClusterLoginPassword`, and `llapsshPassword` parameters.

     > [!Note]
     > Cluster creation can take around 20 minutes.

 ## Verify deployment and collect resource information

 1. If you'd like to check on the status of your deployment, navigate to the resource group on the Azure portal.
 Click **Deployments** under **Settings**.
 Click the name of your deployment `ResourcesDeployment`.
-Here you can see the resources that have successfully deployed and those that are still being worked on.
+Here you can see the resources that have successfully deployed and those that are still in progress.
 1. Once the deployment has completed, go the Azure portal > **Resource groups** > <RESOURCE_GROUP_NAME>
 1. Locate the new Azure storage account that was created for storing the sales files.
 The name of the storage account begins with `blob` and then contains a random string.
     1. Make a note of the storage account name for later use.